22 Best Places to Eat & Drink in Portland, Maine

 I’ve also been to their main restaurant, and it’s great for a sit-down meal.
 They have other menu items too, including cocktails and milkshakes!

-14. Oysters at Island Creek Oysters
+14. Island Creek Oysters

 📍 Address: 123 Washington Ave, Portland, ME 04101